USA/ROW

 At Tokyo 2020, six countries were represented in equestrian sport for the first time - Estonia, Israel, Latvia and Luxembourg, as well as Singapore and Sri Lanka from Asia.
 Athletes from the Caribbean, Middle East, Latin America and Africa lined up alongside those from traditional countries such as Germany, France and the USA.

-Thailand had qualified a full Eventing team for the first time at Tokyo 2020 thanks to qualification performance by Korntawat Samran, Arinadtha Chavatanont and Weerapat Pitakanonda
+Thailand had qualified a full eventing team for the first time at Tokyo 2020 thanks to qualification performance by Korntawat Samran, Arinadtha Chavatanont and Weerapat Pitakanonda

 Thailand had also won Team and Individual Eventing gold at the inaugural FEI Asian Championships 2019 that they hosted in Pattaya, where the Championships will return in 2025.

-Originally scheduled to take place in September 2022 was postponed due to the COVID-19 pandemic but the organisers of the equestrian events were already well advanced with their planning at the facilities at Tonglu
+Originally scheduled to take place in September 2022, the 19th Asian Games Hangzhou was postponed due to the COVID-19 pandemic but the equestrian events at the Tonglu Equestrian Centre finally got underway in late September/early October 2023.